aire-program/aire-researcher-sandbox/governance/responsible_use_guidelines.md

 # Responsible Use Guidelines

-**Policy Statement**: All research activities within the AIRE Researcher Sandbox must adhere to these guidelines to align with institutional standards for ethical AI practice across internal and mirrored environments.
+**Policy Statement**: All activities using the AIRE Researcher Sandbox synthetic mirror must adhere to these guidelines to align with institutional standards for ethical AI practice across internal and mirrored environments.

-**What**: A concise code of practice for working with Sandbox resources.
+**What**: A concise code of practice for working with the synthetic mirror of the AIRE Researcher Sandbox.
 **Why**: Consistent expectations protect participants, uphold institutional policy, and keep synthetic/public mirrors aligned with internal governance.
 **How**: Review before starting work, reference during analysis, and confirm compliance in the release checklist.